RC2630/ChineseChess/README.md

 # ChineseChess

-A new and ongoing project that allows 2 players to fight against each other in Chinese Chess!
+A program that allows 2 players to fight against each other in Chinese Chess!

-Current status: INCOMPLETE BUT PLAYABLE (all special commands implemented, move/eat rule checks not yet implemented)
+Current status: COMPLETE (all core gameplay, user interface, special command, and move validity checking logic implemented)

+Features:
+  - colourful board display in console
+  - every move is checked for validity
+  - easy to use console user interface
+  - special commands that allow actions such as saving and loading games, skipping a turn, inspecting eaten pieces, etc.